djugei/djugei.github.io/content/how-arch-delta-works.md

   I end up spawning threads anyways.

-Choosing async in practice means choosing tokio because the rust stdlib does not provide sufficient async functionality out of the box, leading library implementer towards writing runtime-specific code.
+Choosing async in practice means choosing tokio because the rust std-lib does not provide sufficient async functionality out of the box, leading library implementer towards writing runtime-specific code.
-The cache I implemented for this project now depends on tokio, as I needed to spawn a blocking task and use an async-aware mutex.
+The cache I implemented for this project now depends on tokio, as I needed to spawn a blocking task and use an async-aware Mutex.
 If rust is serious about async support it needs to have good defaults.
 This means either integrating tokio into the standard library or actually providing a set of Traits and types for interoperability and abstraction.